CogStack/MedCATservice/README.md

 By default the MedCAT service will be running on port `5000`.

-**IMPORTANT:** Please note that there are no models included in the Docker image and one needs to bind the directory containing them manually, as in `-v <models-local-dir>:/cat/models:ro`.

-An example script `./docker/run_medmen.sh` was provided to run the Docker container with MedCAT service.
-The script will download an example model, use an example environment configuration and start the service.
+An example script `./docker/run_example_medmen.sh` was provided to run the Docker container with MedCAT service.
+The script will download an example model (using `./models/download_medmen.sh` script), will use an example environment configuration and start the service.

 # Example use